WSU-kduncan/ceg3120-hunter2seitz/Project5/README.md

 - To run the container:
     - `docker run -it image`
-- To view the project, we can access the page by from `localhost` and with port 80 to display contents from a http file.
+- To view the project, we can access the page by from `localhost` and with port 80 to display contents from a html file.
 ### Part 2